Association of German Architects: Awards

-The federal association awards the Grand BDA Prize, the BDA Prize for Architectural Criticism and the BDA Nike Architecture Prize in alternating years.
+The federal association awards the Großer BDA Preis (BDA Grand Award), the BDA Prize for Architectural Criticism and the BDA Nike Architecture Prize in alternating years.
 In cooperation with the Association of Polish Architects SARP, the bilateral BDA-SARP-Award is awarded to graduates in the field of architecture at German and Polish universities.
 The German Builders' Prize is awarded by the German Association of Cities, the Association of German Architects and the Federal Association of German Housing and Real Estate Companies.
 As a cooperation partner, the BDA Federal Association accompanies other architecture prizes.
 The state associations recognize successful architecture at state level and support students and graduates of architecture faculties who are deemed to be particularly qualified with sponsorship awards.

 The Berlin State Association also awards its regional prizes every three years.
 In 2018, architects competed for a prize with a total of 95 buildings.
 Anyone can also vote online at www.bda-preis-berlin.de.
 Buildings were proposed in a wide variety of styles, which, above all, also fit in well with existing buildings or with the environment.
 These include, for example, the Paragon apartment building on Danziger Strasse, a residential building on stilts that was created from a former water police station in Schöneweide on the Spree, the new Kopernikus school building on Steglitzer Lepsiusstrasse or the house FRIZZ 23 on Friedrichstrasse, a commercial building from model assemblies.